 - 2. Locate and click the provider for this encounter in the list box. - 3.
-Select the tab of the correct encounter category for this visit: - Clinic Appointments - o Hospital Admissions - New Visit - 4.
-Select a location for the visit from the choices in the list box. - 5.
-If you selected a Clinic Appointment or Hospital Admission, skip to step 7.
-If you are creating a New Visit, enter the date and time of the visit (the default is NOW).
+Select the tab of the correct encounter category for this visit: - o Clinic Appointments - Hospital Admissions - o New Visit - 4.
+Select a location for the visit from the choices in the list box.

-- 6. Select a visit category from the available options (such as, Historical) and click OK. - 7.
+- 5. If you selected a Clinic Appointment or Hospital Admission, skip to step 7.
+If you are creating a New Visit, enter the date and time of the visit (the default is NOW). - Select a visit category from the available options (such as, Historical) and click OK. - 7.
 When you have the correct provider and location, select OK.